Our Curriculum

 • GCSE History OSL runs every Monday after school from 3pm-4pm with Year 11 teachers.

-• Trips for Key Stage 3 and Key Stage 4 include WW1 Trenches at Detling Hill, Whitechapel and the possibility of an overseas trip, after a successful and enjoyable trip to Berlin in February 2019 and another one in planning for October 2024.
+• Trips for Key Stage 3 and Key Stage 4 include visiting the Tower of London, WW1 Trenches at Detling Hill, and the possibility of future overseas trips, after a successful and enjoyable trip to Berlin in February 2019.